TideTrends/imessage-ai-bridge/README.md

 cd ~/imessage-ai-bridge
 npm start
 ```

-1. Enter your phone number when prompted
+1. Enter your personal phone number/iCloud Email when prompted
 2. Log into AI services in the browser windows that open
-3. Text yourself to test!
+3. Text your AI's iCloud email/your phone number to test!

 ## Usage